Non-smooth paths having unit speed with respect to the Kobayashi metric, and their applications: The key propositions

 This establishes \eqref{E:key_eqn}.
 Note that the equality in \eqref{E:chain_rule} follows from the relation $\Gamma = \sigma\circ G$ and from the chain rule applied to this composition.

 Now, applying Lebesgue's differentiation theorem to \eqref{E:key_eqn}, we have $k_{X}(\sigma(t); \sigma'(t)) = 1$ for a.e. $t\in [0, \ell]$.
 It remains to show that $\sigma$ is absolutely continuous.
 This is immediate when $h$ is absolutely continuous.
 As $h$ need not, in general, be absolutely continuous (as alluded to above), a proof is needed.
-To this end, let us fix a Hermitian metric $h$ on $X$.
-Next, fix $t_0\in [0, \ell]$ and a holomorphic chart $(U, \varphi)$ around $\sigma(t_0)$, $U$ relatively compact.
-It follows from Result~\ref{R:kob-hyp-cond}, since $U$ is relatively compact, that there exists a constant $c = c(U) > 0$ such that
+To this end, let us fix a Hermitian metric $\hrm$ on $X$.
+It follows from Result~\ref{R:kob-hyp-cond}, since $\sigma([0, \ell])$ is compact, that there exists a constant $c > 0$ such that